thisdougb/thisdougb.github.io/docs/_posts/2023-11-02-we-were-promised-jetpacks.markdown

 Every journey has periods when things seem hopeless, but I always kept going.
 Why?
 What is motivating me in those tough times that I'm missing at work?

-I decided to walk along the old French/Spanish (Aragon) border, to think about it.
-About 250 km, over a week or so.

-A note I made on that trip:
+A note I made on my hike into the French Pyrenees:

 > Climbing a goat track up to the col. Rocky, narrow, and very steep, it clings to the mountain side.
 Pause every five steps, for breath.